 Emergency update: Ebola outbreak in DRC

 The current Ebola outbreak in DRC is now the worst in the country's history.
-As of March 23, there are more than 2,500 cases and 1,500 deaths.
+As of July 15, there are more than 2,500 cases and 1,500 deaths.
 The World Health Organisation has declared the Ebola outbreak in DRC a "Public Health Emergency of International Concern" (PHEIC).
 Previous PHEICs include Swine flu in 2009, Polio in 2014, Ebola in 2014 and the Zika virus in 2016.

 While an Ebola vaccine has been created, it is not licensed yet, which coupled with restricted access in the conflict-affected province of North Kivu, limits its usage.